CAAPIM/layer7-operator/docs/gateway.md

-If specified, the port to be used by the router.
-Most routers will use all endpoints exposed by the service by default - set this value to instruct routers which port to use.
+RoutePort defines a port mapping from a router to an endpoint in the service endpoints.

 <table>
     <thead>